Skip to main content

 Open this photo in gallery:

-Whitney Heard photo/Handout
+Whitney Heard photo/Supplied

 In early 2020, Langlois was working on a collection of custom-made gowns to show at New York Bridal Fashion Week, where she hoped to attract international attention to launch a wholesale business overseas.
 The bridal show, which was supposed to be held in October, came and went.
 Today she’s struggling to pay off the thousands of dollars worth of extra fabric she ordered.
 “I had purchased four times my normal stock to fulfil future orders,” says Langlois, who has had her shop for 20 years.
 “I had thought 2020 was going to be my breakout year.
 Instead my business has fallen roughly 90 per cent.”
 She gave herself a month “to feel sorry for myself” and then spent her free time setting up a Shopify website – “something that was on the back burner of my brain for a long time,” she says.
 Now she’s in the same holding pattern as her clients, waiting to see when lockdowns will lift and weddings can begin again.
 “The tricky part is hanging on until then.”